-A few months ago I naively posted the plans for our kitchen remodel cost on a budget.
-I touted that we were going to complete our remodel on a budget of $13,000 (with a $2,000 contingency).
+When we originally started planning for our kitchen remodel, I touted that we would complete our remodel on a budget of $13,000 (with a $2,000 contingency).
 It was going to be such a smooth project.

 Well, I was wrong.